mchenggit/kabanero-event/architecture/README.md

   - permit:
      - when "event.eventType =='RepositoryEvent'
          # allow repository events for our org
+       permit:
          - when: event.data.repository.owner.name in orgs"
            # allow forks from our org's repositories
          - when event.forkedFrom.owner.name in orgs"

        # allow all registry events
      - when "event.eventType == "RegistryEvent'"